X2CT-FLOW: Maximum a posteriori reconstruction using a progressive flow-based deep generative model for ultra sparse-view computed tomography in ultra low-dose protocols: Numerical Experiment

 \subsection{Materials}

 This study was approved by the ethical review board of our institution, and written informed consent to use the images was obtained from all the subjects.
-Normal chest CT images of 450 subjects were used.
+We used chest CT images of 450 normal subjects.
 These images were scanned at our institution with a GE LightSpeed CT scanner (GE Healthcare, Waukesha, WI, USA).
 The acquisition parameters were as follows: number of detector rows, 16; tube voltage, 120 kVp; tube current, 50--290 mA (automatic exposure control); noise index, 20.41; rotation time, 0.5 s; moving table speed, 70 mm/s; body filter, standard; reconstruction slice thickness and interval, 1.25 mm; field of view, 400 mm; matrix size, 512$\times$512 pixels; pixel spacing, 0.781 mm.
-We randomly divided the images of 450 subjects into training (400) and test datasets (50).
-To handle the 3D chest CT images with limited computational resources while maintaining the information of the structure of a subject, the images ($I_\mathrm{src}$, CT number in HU units) acquired with the instrument were converted into images ($I_\mathrm{dst}$, a lung window condition) with the following formula:
+We randomly divided the images of the 450 normal subjects into training (384), validation (32), and test datasets (34).
+We converted the acquired images $I_\mathrm{src}$ (CT number in HU units) into images $I_\mathrm{dst}$ with the following empirical formula: